midl-dev/midl-website.github.io/_posts/2022-04-09-Bake-or-delegate.md

 * Review payouts history of the baker to ensure that payouts are consistent
 * Ensure your baker offers a communication/support channel
 * Confirm whether a baker has sufficient staking capacity
-* Monitor your baker's activity on regular basis and redelegate the tokens if your baker announces the closure.
+* Monitor your baker's activity on regular basis and redelegate the tokens if your baker announces their closure.

 There are a number of websites that provide a valuable metrics for public bakers: